open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/getting-started.md

 app.Run();
 ```

-Now when you run the app and navigate to the `/hello` route, you'll see the following output:
+Now when you run the app and navigate to the `/hello` route, you'll output similar to the following:

 ```
 Activity.Id:          00-d72f7e51dd06b57211f415489df89b1c-c8a394817946316d-01